imperial logo

 Additionally, in 2021, in a partnership with the City of El Centro and the IVC Foundation, the college opened Lotus Living Tiny Homes in El Centro.
 It consists of 26 units to serve students experiencing housing insecurity or other challenges.

-The new Mel Wendrick Access Center for Disabled Support Programs and Services (DSP&S) also opened in 2021.
+The new Mel Wendrick Access Center for Disability Support Programs and Services (DSP&S) also opened in 2021.

 There is other construction currently in progress on campus.
 That includes the modernization of Academic Buildings 200, 300, and 800, and Nursing Building, and expansion of the College Center.